 Early History of the Gimble family

 This web page shows only a small excerpt of our Gimble research.
-Another 122 words (9 lines of text) covering the years 1158, 1297, 1450, 1666, and 1687 are included under the topic Early Gimble History in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) covering the years 1158, 1297, 1450, 1687, 1666, 1865, 1618, 1629, 1640, 1659, 1663, 1670 and are included under the topic Early Gimble History in all our PDF Extended History products and printed products wherever possible.

 Gimble Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gimble are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Gimble include Gamble, Gambel, Gambol and others.

 Early Notables of the Gimble family (pre 1700)

 Outstanding amongst the family at this time was John Gamble (died 1687), composer and musician in the court of King Charles I of England and King Charles II of...

 Another 29 words (2 lines of text) are included under the topic Early Gimble Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gimble family to Ireland

 Some of the Gimble family moved to Ireland, but this topic is not covered in this excerpt.

 Another 243 words (17 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gimble family to the New World and Oceana
+Migration of the Gimble family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Gimble, or a variant listed above: Gideon Gamble who settled in Delaware in 1681; Grisel Gamble settled in East New Jersey in 1686; James Gamble settled in Charles Town [Charleston], South Carolina in 1767.